Ridges in the Dark Energy Survey for cosmic trough identification: Methodology and data

 The Dark Energy Survey (DES) is a six-year photometric survey project to image 5000 square degrees of the sky in grizY filters using the DECam camera on the Blanco telescope, Cerro Tololo, Chile~\citep{flaugher}.
 The primary purpose of the survey is to generate a dataset for cosmology, and in particular one suitable for weak gravitational lensing measurements.
 DES observations completed in January 2019, and data analysis for the project is ongoing.

 Weak lensing measurements use galaxies as a backlight to determine the projected gravitational fields along the paths of their light rays.
 Gravity bends the light paths, resulting in a shearing of galaxy images that can be measured from the mean ellipticity of a large-enough sample of objects.
 One application of weak lensing is to generate mass maps.
 Assuming the general relativity relationship between gravitational convergence $\kappa$ and mass, we can use ellipticity catalogues to map the projected, weighted overdensity in a given pixel of the survey.
-The weighting depends on the redshift distribution of the observed galaxies and the redshift-distance relationship which, in turn, depends on the underlying cosmology.
+The weighting depends on the redshift distribution of the observed galaxies and the redshift-distance relationship that, in turn, depends on the underlying cosmology.

 The DES Year 1 (Y1) data release\footnote{\url{https://des.ncsa.illinois.edu/releases/y1a1}}, as described by~\citet{drlica-wagner}, includes 2D-projected mass maps~\citep[see][]{chang} estimated from cosmic shear measurements from the survey's first year~\citep{zuntz}.
-The creation of these maps is based on catalogues made using the {\sc Metacalibration} method~\citep[see][]{HuffMandelbaum2017,SheldonHuff2017} and the redshifts estimated in \citet{hoyle}.
-They were generated using the spherical Kaiser-Squires method on the galaxy shear catalogues to invert shears to convergences~\citep{kaiser-squires, schneider}.
+The creation of these maps is based on the redshifts estimated in \citet{hoyle} and the shear catalogues made using the {\sc Metacalibration} method~\citep[see][]{HuffMandelbaum2017,SheldonHuff2017} which inverts shears to convergences by applying the spherical Kaiser-Squires method to the galaxy shear catalogues~\citep{kaiser-squires, schneider}.

 Various mass maps were made using different selections of source galaxies, thus having different redshift weight functions.
 For this initial project, we use only the maps made with the widest range of galaxies, from $z = 0.2$ to $z = 1.3$.
 Here, we use the E-mode maps and their corresponding masks\footnote{\url{http://desdr-server.ncsa.illinois.edu/despublic/y1a1_files/mass_maps}, files \texttt{y1a1\_spt\_mcal\_0.2\_1.3\_kE.fits} and \texttt{y1a1\_spt\_mcal\_0.2\_1.3\_mask.fits}}.